taylorak/event_calendar/README.md

-*Django Event Calendar*
+#HIMB Event Calendar#

-Calendar for viewing both events and announcements
+Calendar for displaying upcoming events and announcments for the Hawaii Institute of Marine Biology.

+#Fix#

+Convert template tag calendar into javascript calendar